TheSalarKhan/pgtemp-docker/README.md

 pgtemp (https://github.com/boustrophedon/pgtemp) is an amazing project that runs a server which spawns a new postgres instance on every connection.
 This allows it to be used for scenarios like unit-tests where each tests requires its own empty database.

+This repository just runs pgtemp inside a container and exposes it on port 6543.
+The directory used for postgres data is `/tmp` within the container, and that is mounted on a ramdisk using `tmpfs` so anything that writes into the database will write into RAM.
+This was just done to make things a little bit fast while assuming that a single test won't create huge amounts of data.

 ## Usage

 The usage is pretty simple.
 Just run `docker-compose up` and it will build and spin up a container that listens on port `6543` on your host.